RECORDINGS

 There is surely no ensemble anywhere that is better qualified than the Scottish National Jazz Orchestra to interpret Bobby Wellins' emotive vision of this Highland tragedy through the medium of soul-stirring contemporary jazz.

 Anette v.
-Eichel - Go Lightly, 2012
+Eichel - Go Lightly

-Release Date: 05 May 2012
+RELEASE DATE: 05 May 2012

 For this album I wrote a couple of arrangements and played Hammond Organ.